Santa Cruz Beach Boardwalk: 7 Tips for a Perfect Day Out with Little Kids

 Be sure to check the signs on street parking before you park in the neighborhoods near the boardwalk.
 At the time of this writing, there were restrictions on evening parking in the summer months of May-September.

-I couldn’t help but notice the lack of families of color in the posters of the Boardwalk’s history (click here for a map).
+The Santa Cruz Beach Boardwalk’s walking tour features historic pictures of the Boardwalk over the years.
+I couldn’t help but notice the lack of families of color in the posters of the Boardwalk’s history.
 Although our family was one of many BIPOC families enjoying the Boardwalk during our visit, it still made me wonder how accessible this beachside attraction was for my parents or grandparents.

 Even so, the Santa Cruz Beach Boardwalk will always hold a special place in my heart.
 I spent many summers there as a child, and many high school band competitions marching along the Santa Cruz strip (yup, I’m a band nerd).